Prukutu/AOES-CLIM-ClimateData-WhereHow/_episodes/02-netcdf.md

 The original format (GRIB1) is only semi-self describing, as it required external look-up tables to decode indices used.
 GRIB2 is truly self describing.
 Unlike NetCDF, GRIB allows for tailored compression for each variable in a file.

-3. Flat binary files, including those produced as output from FORTRAN programs, and the data files produced by [GrADS](http://cola.gmu.edu/grads/).
+3. Flat binary files, including those produced as output from FORTRAN programs, and the data files produced by some software packages such as [GrADS](http://cola.gmu.edu/grads/).
 No standard suffix.
 Flat binary files contain no metadata, and usually cannot be understood without additional documntation.
 The native GrADS file format pairs one or more flat binary data files with a "data descriptor file", usually ending with the suffix `.ctl`, that contains all the metadata of a dataset in a human writable and readible form.